 The church faces onto Plaza de San Juan and close by, is the unfinished neo-classical building of the Teatro Nuevo (1906).

-The Gourié House, built in the early 19th century, is an old house from the Feudal Estate of Arucas that now houses the Arucas Municipal Museum and the Tourism Office, surrounded by extraordinary ornamental gardens.
+The Gourié House, built in the early 19th century, is an old house from the Feudal Estate of Arucas that now houses the Arucas Municipal Museum surrounded by extraordinary ornamental gardens.

 An outstanding feature of Arucas is the Rum Museum and Factory, founded on 1884, which can be visited at any time and is considered one of the historic buildings of the municipality, due to the tradition of rum making in the town.
 The warehouse, one of the most important of Europe, has been visited by numerous personalities that have left his paragraph in the casks of oak.